Ampex: Record labels

-Ampex Records started in 1970.
-Its biggest hit was "We Gotta Get You A Woman" by Todd Rundgren (as "Runt"), reaching No. 20 on the Billboard Hot 100 charts in 1970.
+Ampex Records was started in 1970.
+Its biggest hit was "We Gotta Get You A Woman" by Todd Rundgren (as "Runt"), reaching No. 20 on the Billboard Hot 100 chart in 1970.
 Ampex also originated three subsidiary labels: Bearsville, Big Tree, and Lizard.
-Ampex Records ceased around 1973 and Bearsville and Big Tree switched distribution to Warner Bros.
-Records and Bell Records, respectively with Lizard becoming an independent entity.
+Ampex Records ceased operations around 1973; Bearsville and Big Tree switched distribution respectively to Warner Bros.
+Records and Bell Records, and Lizard became an independent entity.
 Later on, Big Tree was picked up by Atlantic Records.